tumblingprogrammer/blog_entries/scratch-pad.md

 _____
 If you don't have one, opening an account at pythonanywhere is easy, and you can start with a [beginner account](https://www.pythonanywhere.com/pricing/), which is free.
 I have opened one to host the [django project boilerplate app](http://www.tumblingprogrammer.com/setting-up-a-django-project-boilerplate/ "tumbling programmer - setting up a django project boilerplate"), and was lucky enough to find out that the username `djangoboilerplate` wasn't taken, so I took it.

-**Tip!** | For a begineer account, your username will also be the subdomain where your app will live.
+**Tip!** | For a beginner account, your username will also be the subdomain where your app will live.
 In my case, for example, the app can be reached at  [http://djangoboilerplate.pythonanywhere.com](http://djangoboilerplate.pythonanywhere.com "tumbling programmer - django project boilerplate app at pythonanywhere.com")

 So far my experience with pythonanywhere (PAW) has been great.
 Their customer support really shines, and their giving back to the community is great.